commitsmart/career/qa/README.md

 You are testing a website and need to use the browser developer tools to identify an issue.
 The issue is that when a user clicks on a button, nothing happens.
 Using the browser developer tools, find the cause of the issue and provide a solution to fix it.

 Task:
-Write 3 examples of possible causes of the issue and briefly explain what you expect in these cases when viewing requests and responses under the Network tab.
+Write about 3 examples of possible causes for the button click issue that are related to API calls or network requests.
+For each example, provide a brief explanation of what specific signs or errors you would look for under the Network tab in the developer tools.

 **4. Debugging**